CLOUDS-Interactive-Documentary/ofxSSL/README.md

 `apt-get install libcurl4-openssl-dev`

-BasicExample project makes three curl requests, the third of which is over SSL.
-Watch the console for curl reporting.
+BasicExample project makes three curl requests, the second of which is over SSL.
+The third demonstates file upload via form over SSL (to google's speech to text api).